 You can set up skills as placeholders, but we don’t recommend setting up conditions until you’re sure they’re right.
 Otherwise you risk having the wrong skills applied to tickets, and you’ll have to update them by hand.

 Start with one skill type and a couple of skills that you’ve had the chance to think

 Start with a small end-to-end test

 Consider asking one or two agents to do a pilot using the skills match column.
 Pick a view they use often, and clone it so other agents aren’t distracted by the checkmarks.
+(Note that the column isn’t compatible with the Play button or Guided Mode.)
 How does it go?

 Expand the pilot by using the skills match filter instead of the column.
 Now the agents can use play or Guided Mode.
 Is this easier for your agents?